dcaltekin/dcaltekin/README.md

 #### ⚡ Experiences

-I was an intern at a Web Agency for 1 year.
+I started coding in 2015.
+I have been developing projects in the Front-end Web Development field for 1.5 years.

 #### 👯 Education